criteo/criteo-api-java-sdk/sdks/marketingsolutions_2025-10/docs/CampaignApi.md

         // oauth.setAccessToken("YOUR ACCESS TOKEN");

         CampaignApi apiInstance = new CampaignApi(defaultClient);
-        Integer advertiserId = 56; // Integer | Show only metrics for this advertiser.
+        Integer advertiserId = 56; // Integer | Filter metrics to this advertiser.
+Strongly recommended — omitting this on large accounts causes timeouts.
         String campaignId = "campaignId_example"; // String | Show only metrics for this campaign (default all campaigns) String clickAttributionPolicy = "Both"; // String | Specify the click attribution policy for salesUnits, revenue, CR, CPO, COS, and ROAS
         Integer count = 56; // Integer | Return up to the first count rows of data (default is all rows)